OpenSourceLAN/private-discord/README.md

 Visit [the app registration page](https://discordapp.com/developers/applications/me) and add a new bot.
 Give it a name, this is what it appears as in the user list.
 Add a `Redirect URI` that points to `{url_of_app}/callback` - using the example from step 1, we would put `http://discordauth.lan/callback`.
+Make sure to click the "Add bot user" button too.

 3) Add the bot to your server